 1. Battery Charging Dock/Extra Batteries.

 Drones guzzle up battery like there is no tomorrow.
 In fact, vertical propellers with no wings could maybe be one of the most inefficient forms of flight.
 A very useful accessory that comes in handy with your drones is extra batteries and a charging dock.
-Always look to buy batteries from the maker of your drones or an official re-seller from sites such as Amazon, as replicas are often lower quality that can damage your drones.
+Always look to buy batteries from the maker of your drones or an official re-seller from sites such as Amazon, as replicas are often the lower quality that can damage your drones.
 Many users report that an optimal amount of battery to carry around in your adventure is ideally between 3-5 pieces.
-But what use are batteries if they are a such a hassle to charge up?
+But what uses are batteries if they are such a hassle to charge up?
 A very useful option is to buy a battery charging dock to conveniently charge all of your batteries at one place simultaneously.

 A few good recommendations from Amazon are: